|OS Route Map →||GPX Route file →|

 |Day 4||Benty Hill to Nenthead||17 miles / 2240 feet (27.4km / 682m)|

 This started as a 3-day backpack but we added an extra day part way through, which is why the route breaks from the natural course for restocking supplies and involves some backtracking.
-The obvious route from Cross Fell is to continue the ridge over Fiends Fell and Melmerby Fell to Black Fell, this is shown on the map as a blue dotted line.
+The obvious route from Cross Fell is to continue the ridge over Fiends Fell and Melmerby Fell to Black Fell.

 A narrow cobbled lane leads NE out of Nenthead to Dykeheads, where a signed bridleway sets off ENE along a track.
 At 786449 it turns R on the S side of a wall but there is no sign of a way, it is much easier to turn R on the N side of the wall and head NE through the old workings to arrive at the waymarked gate at 792453.
 Through the gate, a path leads N to the moor leaving a short trackless stretch to The Dodd, 614m.
 Heading SE the contouring track is quickly reached and it is easiest to follow this back round and down to the gate and then join the clear path E to Coalcleugh.
 A short way NE along the unfenced road we turned off SE and climbed on the R of Bridge Cleugh up easy slopes to Killhope Law, 673m.

 A fairly clear path heads W from the summit but quickly becomes fainter and we lost it amid the peaty wastes, which were surprisingly wet.
 The obvious route on the map is the boundary line which follows the highest ground, but on this broad peat-hag ridge the line is not clear at all.
 We veered left too early and ended up traversing an interminable series of wet peat groughs before we finally arrived at the fence and turned left to Killhope Cross (there is a litter bin here).